JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 }, delay);

-Select the correct missing line to ensure the console displays 'Delayed message'
+Select the correct missing line to ensure the console displays 'Delayed message' with a delay of 5 seconds:

 Correct Answer: setTimeout(() => printText('Delayed message'), 5000);